-At Level 5, everyone feels part of the enterprise-versus feeling very good technically, in what they do, but hazy about their place in the whole business organization-for example, they can't explain the functions of QA.
+"At Level 5, everyone feels part of the enterprise - versus feeling very good technically, in what they do, but hazy about their place in the whole business organization - for example, they can't explain the functions of QA.
 At Level 5, you understand what other people are doing and why.
-Everyone can discuss and are involved in improvement efforts, not only technical but also process, organizational problems-versus at Level 1, where the only improvements that people can talk about are local and technical.
+Everyone can discuss and are involved in improvement efforts, not only technical but also process, organizational problems - versus at Level 1, where the only improvements people that can talk about are local and technical.
 And at Level 5, measurement is a part of life.
 At worst, people tolerate it.
-The majority see it as an integral part of their work-versus at Level 1, where measurement is not part of the culture, where it's not seen as having value, and where it's seen as waste, bureaucratic overhead, and people feel 'Just leave me alone.'
-(B process engineering, formerly with A)
+The majority see it as an integral part of their work - versus at Level 1, where measurement is not part of the culture, where it's not seen as having value, and where it's seen as waste, bureaucratic overhead, and people feel 'Just leave me alone.""
+(B-13)